 Even those who are enthusiastic about sports less known in Europe, such as lacrosse, appreciate carbon as a racket material.
 Carbon in cricket is a case in itself.
 In 2005, a manufacturer reinforced the inside of the original tube-wicker bat with a carbon polymer.
 However, the International Cricket Council (ICC) banned this new type of bat shortly afterwards as ‘unfair’, because on the one hand it enabled more powerful shots, but on the other hand it was not available to all players worldwide.
 A decision that was discussed quite controversially in the cricket world.
 Also ‘cashed in’ was a light carbon cricket bat handle, which was also introduced in 2005.
 In order to prevent the cricket ball from being hit too far, a grip may now only be made of tubing and a maximum of ten percent ‘foreign material’ such as carbon.

-A comforting tip for recreational athletes: Even if it can’t be an entire carbon frame, almost every component of a bike is also available in precious black carbon: Handlebars, stem, fork, seat post, saddle, footrests, front and rear hub … – there is (almost) nothing on a bike that is not available in carbon.
+A comforting tip for recreational athletes: Even if it can’t be an entire carbon frame, almost every component of a bike is also available in precious black carbon: Handlebars, stem, fork, seat post, saddle, rims, attachments (bottle cage, etc.)… – there is (almost) nothing on a bike that is not available in carbon.

 Since the late 1980s, early 1990s carbon has been known as a material for arrow shafts among archers.
 Since then, it has practically replaced aluminium or even wooden arrows due to its excellent flight characteristics, at least in the competitive sport of recurve and compound archers.
 Carbon stabilizers and visors also proved themselves in practice early on.
 With these good experiences in the background, grip shells and center pieces made of carbon, and later also composite limbs, had a comparatively easy time establishing themselves in archery.